swagger-api/swagger-socket/README.md

     </servlet>
 ```

-### Swagger Socket JavaScript API
+### SwaggerSocket JavaScript API
-The Swagger Socket Client is defined as
+The SwaggerSocket Client is defined as

 ```javascript
     var swaggerSocket = new jQuery.swaggersocket.SwaggerSocket();
 ```

-#### Listener are per Request.
-The response will be delivered as they come and can be correlated with their associated request using response.getRequest().
+#### Listeners are per Request.
+The responses will be delivered as they come and can be correlated with their associated request using response.getRequest().

 ```javascript
     var ss = new jQuery.swaggersocket.SwaggerSocketListener();